 Mr Naylor has a wealth of experience in post-16 education.
 He currently supports students in making the important move into Year 13 and preparation for final exams.
 He coordinates and leads the UCAS process, overseeing applications, managing personal statements and finalising references.
 He further supports students with interview guidance and technique, provides academic mentoring in the run-up to exams and offers advice about student finance.
 He is also an accredited Apprenticeship Champion.

 Mrs Mountain provides both support to students and staff.
-She provides important social and wellbeing care to students in Sixth Form and coordinates the lunchtime supervisors.
+She provides important social and wellbeing care to students in Sixth Form.
 She liaises with the Head Student Team and oversees all Sixth Form events.

-Mrs Ellis ensures that the valuable qualities of punctuality and attendance, essential to success at A-level, are followed.
+Mrs Odero ensures that the valuable qualities of punctuality and attendance, essential to success at A-level, are followed.
 She works closely with students, parents and carers when support around attendance is needed.
-In addition, Mrs Ellis administers the 16-19 Bursary.
+In addition, Mrs Odero administers the 16-19 Bursary.

 SEND and Inclusion team